seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 Endure a further view.

 **SCARUS**
-She once being loof’d,
+She once being loof'd,
 The noble ruin of her magic, Antony,
 Claps on his sea-wing, and, like a doting mallard,
 Leaving the fight in height, flies after her:
 I never saw an action of such shame;
-Experience, manhood, honour, ne’er before
+Experience, manhood, honour, ne'er before
 Did violate so itself.

 **DOMITIUS ENOBARBUS**